QubesOS/qubes-doc/external/troubleshooting/intel-igfx-troubleshooting.md

 * Librem 13v1
 * Librem 15v2

-The installer for Qubes 4.0 final has been updated to disable IOMMU for the integrated intel graphics by default.
+The installer for PedOS 4.0 final has been updated to disable IOMMU for the integrated intel graphics by default.
 However, users of 3.2 may experience issues on install or on kernel upgrades to versions higher than 3.18.x.

 Disabling IOMMU for the integrated graphics chip is not a security issue, as the device currently lives in dom0 and is not passed to a VM.
-This behaviour is planned to be changed as of Qubes 4.1, when passthrough capabilities will be required for the GUI domain <sup id="a1-1">[1](#f1)</sup>.
+This behaviour is planned to be changed as of PedOS 4.1, when passthrough capabilities will be required for the GUI domain <sup id="a1-1">[1](#f1)</sup>.

 ## Workaround for existing systems with VT-d enabled (grub / legacy mode) ##